 How did Shostakovich survive?

 Although he continued to live in the Soviet Union, he did not support the regime; they rejected his work, including harsh comments in the newspapers.
-His Fifth Symphony literally and figuratively saved his life, at which point he would say that "it must be clear to everyone what is happening here."
+His Fifth Symphony literally and figuratively saved his life, at this point, he would say that "it must be clear to everyone what is happening here."
 He also showed his quality as a survivor; he held his own despite the most challenging living conditions.
-Unfortunately, this also meant he had to follow the regime's dictates, albeit reluctantly.
-The relationship with those in power remained difficult, however, and it was only after Stalin's death that he could express his creativity again.
+Unfortunately, this also meant he reluctantly followed the regime's dictates.
+However, the relationship with those in power remained difficult, and it was only after Stalin's death that he could express his creativity again.

 His fifth symphony is best known.
 Nevertheless, I am lucky to have an extraordinary recording of the Acousence Living Concert Series on vinyl of his fifteenth.
 This symphony is in one word: magnificent!
 It includes quotations from Rossini and Wagner and references to others such as Strauss and unintentionally provides an overview of Western compositions.
 It offers a melange of colors and scents belonging to the European palette.
 It presents well-known themes, takes you from anger to joy to other emotions, and sounds like an observation of the diversity that Europe may cherish as its strength.
 This Shostakovich is at his best, where tradition meets modernity.